Meningitis and Homeoprophylaxis

 - Rapid breathing rate

-Meningitis from heat of the sun’s rays after long exposure thereto, or cerebral congestions from anger.
+Meningitis from heat of the sun’s rays after long exposure thereto, or cerebral congestion from anger.
 Useful at the onset.
 Fear is a marked symptom.

 - Apis mellifica

 Nervous agitation; there are shrill cries, stabbing pains; the child puts its hand to its head and screams.
-There is swelling in the face, scanty urine, and the patient is thirstless.
-Infantile cases
+There is swelling in the face, scanty urine, and the person is not thirsty.
+Infant cases.

 - Baptisia tinctoria